Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

 - the blood returning to the heart backs up, causing “congestion” (swelling) in the tissues;

-- the kidneys can’t efficiently rid the body of water and salt, causing water gain in the legs, ankles, feet, and abdomen.
+- the kidneys can’t efficiently rid the body of water and salt, causing water to swell the legs, ankles, feet, and abdomen.

 To avoid a crisis, check for these signs EVERY DAY:

 Have your loved one weigh first thing in the morning, right after urinating and before drinking or eating.
-Ask your doctor what is an acceptable change from one day to the next and how many pounds is too much.
+Ask your provider what is an acceptable change from one day to the next and how many pounds is too much.
 Know when you need to call the office.

-- Swelling in the abdomen.
 Check how clothing fits; look for tightness, tenderness, or bloating at the waist.